tapyu/python-lessons/README.md

 The utimate conclusion is:
 - We have a trillion tools that is intended to solve these issues.
 - When it comes to project dependency management, packaging, and virtual environments, Poetry is the way-to-go.
-  > Warning: Poetry is not intended to be a package manager!
-You should use `pip` or `pipx` instead.
+- To install Python applications, use `pipx` as it provides packages isolations.
 - Honorable mentions to
   - `setuptools`: had been became a standard tool for building up a Python distribution.
 Nowadays, it may be consedered obsolete by some, though;
   - `pip`: has become the default package manager to install packages from PyPI or elsewhere.
+ALthough it doesn't provide package isolation, it is still widely used and can easilly be adoped instead of `pipx`.
   - `conda`: a good package manager tailored to scientific applications.

 # Examples